johnscillieri/os-normalizer/README.md

 ## Usage

-The main entry point is the `normalize_os` function, which takes an string and an optional data dictionary and returns a structured `OSParse` result.
+The main entry point is the `normalize_os` function, which takes a string and an optional data dictionary and returns a structured `OSData` result.

 ### Basic Usage